tmckee09/tiktok-dl/README.md

 # tiktok-dl
 __TikTok Downloader__

-Welcome to the TikTok Downloader project!
-Whether you're a seasoned dev or just here to vibe code on weekends — you're in the right place.
+Welcome to the TikTok Downloader project.
+Whether you're a seasoned dev or just here to vibe code on weekends - you're in the right place.
 Here's how to get started:

 __🔒 Permissions & Rules__